 - 12 Medjool dates , soaked in hot water, plus 1/4 cup of the soaking water

 - Preheat oven to 375°C/190°F. Soak dates in hot water, allow to soak while prepping the other ingredients.
 I soak mine with the pits because it is easier to remove the pits once soaked and soft.

 - Combine flour, starch, baking soda and salt in a small bowl and whisk to break up clumps.
 Set aside.

-- Melt 1 cup chocolate chips with tahini using a microwave or double boiler.
+- Melt 1 cup chocolate chips with cashew butter using a microwave or double boiler.
 If using a microwave, be sure to heat in short 10-15 second increments so you avoid burning it.
 Stir in between heatings to break down large chunks.
 It took mine a little over 1 minute to melt, but it will depend on your microwave.

 - Once melted, pour mixture into a blender or food processor (save the bowl you used for later).
 Add dates (make sure to remove the pits), 1/4 cup of the soaking water, molasses and vanilla.

 - Blend until smooth.
 If you have some small chunks of dates that’s okay, it will just contribute to the chewiness.
 Blend until really smooth if you prefer no chunks.

 - Add in the flour mixture.
 Blend again to combine.
 If your mixture is too thick to blend, you can also mix in a bowl (this is why I save the bowl I used to melt the chocolate).
 I usually do a little bit of both.

 - At this point you can either pour the last cup of chocolate chips into the blender or food processor and pulse to combine, or you can do this in a bowl.